 7. As a Product Owner, I need to nurture innovation so that my product will grow to have new customers to serve or new business models to explore

-When companies become larger, they seem to lose capacity for innovation, creativity and growth as processes and hand-offs keep on piling.
+When companies become larger, they seem to lose the capacity for innovation, creativity, and growth as processes and hand-offs keep on piling.
 So how would one nurture innovation within an existing team or organization?

-C. The team should have complete autonomy to develop and test hypothesis without excessive management approvals
+C. The team should have complete autonomy to develop and test a hypothesis without excessive management approvals

 Successful innovations should be fed-back to the main product or may branch-off as a separate product.